mrsi-cerl/mrsi-gatsby/src/content/generic-pages/Milcon DB.md

   <div style="width: 130px; float: left; margin: 1em 2em 0 0; font-style: italic; font-size:smaller; text-align:center;">
     <a href="https://rfpwizard.mrsi.erdc.dren.mil/wizards/mbpw/Client/MTApp.application"><img src="/admin/images/uploads/mbp-wizard-256x256.png"/ alt="Model RFP Wizard">Click here to start the legacy D-B Wizard using <b>Microsoft Edge</b></a>
   </div>
   <b>Please Note:</b> In order to log in to the legacy MILCON D-B Wizard application, you will need a MRSI Wizard account.
-To request a MRSI account, please send an email to MRSI Support from the email address you wish to use as your account login (preferably a .mil or .gov address) and we will set one up for you.<br />
+To request a MRSI account, please send an email to the <a href="mailto:mrsi_support@usace.army.mil?subject=MILCON-DB%20Support%20(legacy)%20">MRSI support Team</a> from the email address you wish to use as your account login (preferably a .mil or .gov address) and we will set one up for you.<br />

   _Please use Microsoft Edge to start the legacy Wizard application.
 See our <a href="/mrsi/faq">FAQ</a> if you are interested in understanding why this is necessary._<br />
 </div>